McDowell's No.1 Celebration: Rivalry with Old Monk

 Celebration rum has been long term rival of another Indian rum Old Monk.
 Rise of Celebration rum is associated with decline in Old Monk.
 Bhaichand Patel of Times of India called it a "contest between David and Goliath".
 Old Monk being launched in 1954 was the largest selling dark rum in the world for several decades, according to Manu Balchandran of business publication Quartz, "For years, drinking rum in India simply meant drinking Old Monk".
 But since 2002 Old Monk saw decline in sells.
 Old Monk sold 3.9 million cases in 2014 which was 54.4% less than its 2010 level while Celebration Rum sold 18.3 million cases in 2014 which was 7.3% higher than its 2010 level.

 Competition with Bacardi

-Celebration rum and Bacardi has been involved in close competition in terms of number of sells since 2012.
+Celebration rum and Bacardi has been involved in close competition in terms of sales since 2012.
 In 2012 Bacardi sold 19.8 million cases while Celebration rum sold 17.8 million, In 2013 Bacardi sold 19.1 million cases while Celebration rum sold 19 million cases.
 Lastly in 2014 Celebration Rum marginally overtook Bacardi by selling 18.3 million cases over 18.2 million cases of Bacardi and in 2015 Celebration Rum declared as "world’s best-selling rum brand".